jbcodeforce/ML-studies/docs/genAI/index.md

 ## Concepts

 A LLM is part of the evolution of NLP as it is a trained deep learning model that understands and generates text in a human like fashion.
+But they are doing stupid mistakes.

-To process a text input with a transformer model, we first need to **tokenize** it into a sequence of words or part of words.
+To process a text input with a transformer model, the text is **tokenized** into a sequence of words or part of words.
 These tokens are then **encoded** as numbers and converted into **embeddings**, which are vector-space representations of the tokens that preserve their meaning.
 Below is a simple representation of the embedding in the 3 dimension space:

 ![](./images/vector-embedding.png)